SaintsRoots/FindArtAndExhibition-fe/README.md

-### Event Management Platform: Front End
+### Online Art Finder and Exhibition: Front End

 #### Overview
-This repository contains the source code for the Event Management Platform, an application designed to facilitate event browsing, ticket booking, and event management.
-This platform helps users to manage their event attendance and allows administrators to oversee and control event listings and bookings.
+This repository contains the source code for the Online Art Finder and Exhibition platform, an application designed to facilitate browsing, purchasing, and managing art products made in Rwanda (Ubugeni).
+This platform helps users explore and buy unique art pieces while allowing administrators to oversee and control product listings and orders.

 #### Features

-- **Event Listing and Details**
+- **Art Product Listing and Details**
-  - Display a curated list of upcoming company-organized events.
+  - Display a curated list of available art products made in Rwanda.
-  - Include critical event details such as title, date, location, and ticket availability.
+  - Include critical product details such as title, artist, price, and availability.

-- **Ticket Booking**
+- **Product Purchase**
-  - Feature an interface for users to select and book a specified number of tickets.
+  - Feature an interface for users to select and purchase a specified number of art pieces.
-  - Simplify the booking process to ensure user-friendliness.
+  - Simplify the purchasing process to ensure user-friendliness.

 - **User Dashboard**
-  - Enable users to view their booked events.
+  - Enable users to view their purchased products.
-  - Allow users to cancel their bookings as necessary.
+  - Allow users to manage their orders as necessary.

 - **Admin Dashboard**
-  - Provide a dedicated admin dashboard for event management accessible only by administrators.
+  - Provide a dedicated admin dashboard for product management accessible only by administrators.
-  - Admin functionalities include adding, editing, and deleting event listings, and managing bookings.
+  - Admin functionalities include adding, editing, and deleting product listings, and managing orders.

 - **UI/UX**
   - Utilize Tailwind CSS for styling to ensure a consistent and clean aesthetic.